zacharyt-cs/reddit-data-engineering/airflow/README.md

 	cluster_config=CLUSTER_GENERATOR_CONFIG
 )
 ```
-We can use ClusterGenerator to generate the cluster configuration instead of manually setting the API.
 `init_actions_uris`: When the cluster is created, it will be initalised to install dependencies under `metadata` with pip

 `metadata`: `spark-nlp` is required in our PySpark job

 See https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/python